mo7amedElfadil/bidOps/docs/ops.md

 | `collectors` | (internal) | Award collectors server (Playwright) |
 | `workers` | (internal) | BullMQ worker for SLA ticks, notification/email batches, and queued collector jobs |

+Postgres runs with pgvector enabled for semantic tender filtering.

 Mail delivery uses `SMTP_*` variables from the root `.env`.
 For local dev you can point SMTP to `mailhog`; for production wire it to an external SMTP provider (Office 365, SES, etc.).

 ### Job queue